- VIEW the YouTube Recording of the Virtual Coach HealthMatters Program Informational Webinar held on January 5th, 2022 (1pm-2pm CT).

 How do I access online Application?

-- Complete Online Application (Deadline to apply is Application deadline is August 16th, 2021.
-Approved Organizations will be contacted by August 23rd).
+- Complete Online Application (Deadline to apply is January 14th, 2022.
+Approved Organizations will be contacted by January 21st, 2022).

 - We encourage Provider Organization HealthMattersTM Program Team to meet to review Application Instructions and to collaboratively examine their existing efforts, capacity, and needs prior to beginning their applications.

 - You must answer below questions via online application.
 You may prefer to draft the answers prior to submitting them online.

 - Please describe how you see Virtual Coach: HealthMattersTM Program as part of your organizational Strategic Plan.
 What potential challenges do you foresee and what are some methods that you might implement in order to mitigate these barriers?
 What supports can we provide to help you be successful?